There are four plans or graduate concentrations in the English Department:

 Students will indicate their choice of the MA/MLIS degree on the Graduate School admissions application to the Department of English.
 Study concentration selection must also be indicated on the Department of English admissions application.
 Check the Admissions page for application deadlines.

-For information on applying to the Master of Library Information Science program, visit the School of Information Studies web site.
+For information on applying to the Master of Library Information Science program, visit the College of Community Engagement & Professions web site.